opencog/atomspace/opencog/persist/sql/README.md

     (1 row)
 ```
 The backing-store mechanism can now retrieve this atom at a later time.
-Thus, for example, shut down the server, restart it, re-open the database,
+Thus, for example, exit, restart, and re-open the database again.
-and enter the scheme shell again.
 Then,
 ```
     guile> (ConceptNode "asdfasdf")
     (ConceptNode "asdfasdf")